If you’ve been exposed, the first step is to fill out Occupational Health’s Screening Form. Occupational Health will contact you with next steps.

 - Behavior: Shouting or singing, vigorous breathing related to high-intensity exercise, or medical procedures that are aerosol-generating can all increase the risk of generating respiratory droplets, which increases the chance of transmission.

-Remember, PPE – i.e., masking – and other non-pharmacologic interventions (NPIs) – hand hygiene and social distancing – can greatly reduce the risk of infection.
+Remember, personal protective equipment (PPE) – i.e., masking – and other non-pharmacologic interventions (NPIs) – hand hygiene and social distancing – can greatly reduce the risk of infection.
+Vaccination is also a critical tool to stopping the spread of the virus in our community.

-Age, obesity, and diabetes are the main factors that impact the severity of COVID-19 disease.
+Age, obesity, and diabetes are some of the main factors that impact the severity of COVID-19 disease.
 Generally, those who are younger have a milder disease, although there are exceptions.
 As patients advance in age, the chances of severe illness or death increase, particularly for those over 65.
-Irrespective of age, some preexisting medical conditions also appear to be associated with more severe disease; those with the strongest evidence to suggest an increased risk are the following: obesity (BMI >30), diabetes, serious cardiac disease, COPD, chronic kidney disease, sickle cell disease, and those with active malignancy or who are immunocompromised from organ transplant.
-Some other chronic medical conditions may also carry an increased risk, but data on the subject is more limited.
+Irrespective of age, some preexisting medical conditions also appear to be associated with more severe disease.
+Strong evidence shows that the following conditions are associated with an increased risk: obesity (BMI >30), diabetes, serious cardiac disease, COPD, chronic kidney disease and sickle cell disease.
+Patients who have received organ transplants or who have an active malignancy are also at a higher risk.
+Other chronic medical conditions may also carry an increased risk, but data on the subject is continuing to evolve.

 Based on the best available evidence to date from the Centers for Disease Control and Prevention (CDC) and advisory guidance from the American College of Obstetricians and Gynecologists (ACOG), women who are pregnant do not appear to be at higher risk of getting COVID-19 than the general public.
-However, they may have an increased risk of severe illness associated with the virus, including hospital and ICU admission, compared with women who are not pregnant; however, there does not appear to be an increased risk of death.
-There may also be an increased risk of adverse pregnancy outcomes, such as preterm birth, in mothers with COVID-19.
-There are limitations to the available data at the moment, but we are following this topic closely.
-Currently, ACOG and CDC emphasize that pregnant health care workers can continue to work safely as long as they have access to and use the appropriate PPE and other recommended safety precautions.
-They advise, as do we, that any employee who is pregnant discuss with their supervisor if they have specific concerns about performing a high-risk activity on a suspected or confirmed COVID-positive patient.
+However, they do appear to have an increased risk of severe illness associated with the virus, including hospital and ICU admission, compared with women who are not pregnant.
+There is also evidence of an increased risk of adverse pregnancy outcomes, such as preterm birth, in mothers with COVID-19.

-A molecular or PCR (Polymerase Chain Reaction)-based test is our primary method for detecting active infection with SARS-CoV-2.
+A molecular or PCR (polymerase chain reaction)-based test is our primary method for detecting active infection with SARS-CoV-2.
 At UTSW, we have several of these tests, including the ID NOW COVID-19 test, which uses isothermal nucleic acid amplification and is principally run on nasopharyngeal or nasal swabs.
-The advantage of this test is rapid result turnaround, so it is primarily used in the Clements University Hospital (CUH) Emergency Department for symptomatic patients.
-However, while it has a high specificity so that a positive test is reliable, it has a lower sensitivity, especially in asymptomatic individuals.
-There is a 10% chance or higher that you could have a false negative result even if you have COVID-19 so all negative tests are automatically “reflexed” to repeat testing with a PCR test to confirm the negative result is correct.
+The advantage of this test is rapid result turnaround, so it is primarily used in the William P. Clements Jr. University Hospital (CUH) Emergency Department for symptomatic patients.
+However, while a positive test is very reliable at confirming disease, the rapid test is less sensitive to rule out disease, especially in asymptomatic individuals.
+There is a 10% chance or higher that you could have a false negative result even if you have COVID-19, so all negative tests are automatically sent for repeat testing with a PCR test to confirm the negative result is correct.

 Additionally, we have several different PCR-based platforms at UTSW, including the Abbott m2000, the Abbott Alinity, and the Cepheid Xpert PCR tests.
 Each of these tests has very good sensitivity and specificity.
 The lab takes into consideration some factors that guide which platform to use: turnaround time, specimen kit availability, and types of samples that can be run on each test.

-We recommend that you use the available electronic health record decision support and other resources made available by the clinical lab to help determine the best test for a particular patient.
+We recommend that you use the available guidance in the electronic health record and other resources made available by the clinical lab to help determine the best test for a particular patient.
 Also, if a patient’s first test returns negative but there is a high clinical suspicion for COVID-19, you should consider whether retesting is appropriate.

 One of the recurring observations with SARS-CoV-2 is that due to the high sensitivity of the PCR tests, patients may remain PCR-positive for a prolonged period after infection and even after symptoms and clinical disease resolve.
-While the majority of patients may become PCR-negative after two to four weeks from symptom onset, some recovered patients continue to have SARS-CoV-2 RNA detected in upper respiratory specimens up to 12 weeks after symptom onset.
-However, attempts to detect live virus by culture or “replication-competent” virus in these individuals has not demonstrated live, infectious virus beyond nine days in normal hosts and 21 days in those with severe illness.
+While the majority of patients may become PCR-negative after two to four weeks from symptom onset, some recovered patients continue to have SARS-CoV-2 RNA detected in upper respiratory specimens for months after symptom onset.
+However, attempts to detect live virus by culture (or virus that is able to copy itself) in these individuals have not demonstrated live, infectious virus beyond nine days in normal hosts and beyond 21 days in those with severe illness.

-To determine when a COVID-positive patient can discontinue isolation precautions, UT Southwestern uses the CDC’s time- and symptom-based criteria, which consider the date of diagnosis (symptom onset versus positive test result for asymptomatic individuals) as well as resolution of fever and other symptoms.
+To determine when a COVID-positive patient can discontinue isolation precautions, UT Southwestern uses the Centers for Disease Control and Prevention’s (CDC) time- and symptom-based criteria, which consider the date of diagnosis (symptom onset versus positive test result for asymptomatic individuals) as well as resolution of fever and other symptoms.
 The UT Southwestern COVID-19 testing FAQ provides more information on the process.

 For COVID-positive employees, Occupational Health uses similar time- and symptom-based criteria before clearing employees to return to work.
 If an employee does not feel physically ready to return to duty once the Occupational Health criteria to return to work are met, they can discuss with their supervisor, in consultation with Human Resources, options for their individual circumstances.

-The CDC no longer recommends a test-based strategy to determine when an individual is no longer infectious.
+The CDC no longer recommends a test-based strategy as the primary means to determine when an individual is no longer infectious.

 Therefore, in individuals who were diagnosed with COVID and are currently asymptomatic, it is not recommended to repeat a PCR for a period of 90 days, even if they have close contact with a COVID-positive individual.
 In those who develop new symptoms during this 90-day period, it is recommended that a medical evaluation for other causes be conducted.
 If this fails to identify another plausible etiology for the new symptoms, then you may consider consulting with Infectious Diseases and/or Infection Prevention to determine whether retesting to exclude reinfection is warranted.